joelbloch/poc-k8s/app/k8s/azure/readme.md

 ## 1 - Setup Azure components to deploy the POC
 We need to create the Azure Container Registry, Azure File Share, Azure Postgres Database and install the Nginx Ingress Controller on Azure.

-Navigate to the `\POC-K8S\azure-setup` and follow instructions listed in the readme.md.
+Navigate to the `\poc-k8s\azure-setup` and follow instructions listed in the readme.md.
 Don't fall into an infinite loop if you just did it though.

 ## 2 - Deploy the POC Configuration files.

 1.1 - Use the Azure Cloud Shell Terminal Window on Azure you used to deploy Azure resources or 1.2 - Log on the Azure Portal and open a new Azure Cloud Shell Terminal Window.
 2 - Navigate to the `poc-k8s/az-setup` folder
-3 - Execute the script
+3 - Execute the script `deploy-configuration-files.ps1` to deploy the `/config/azure` files into the newly created file share.

 ## 2 - Build and Push Docker images